smartdevicelink/sdl_evolution/proposals/NNNN-SDL-device-listener.md

     /**
      * Set the connection establishment status of the particular device
-     * @param address address of the device in quesiton
+     * @param address address of the device in question
      * @param hasSDLConnected true if a connection has been established, false if not */ private void setSDLConnectedStatus(String address, boolean hasSDLConnected){